-Table of Content
+Table of Contents

-The Problems of a Hikikomori or Neet
+The problems of a Hikikomori or Neet

-What makes someone Hikikomori?
+What makes someone a Hikikomori?

 People tend to become a Hikikomori for the following reasons: